sstsimulator/sst-macro/docs/manual/manual.md

 For operating systems other than OS X, building Clang support has a few steps (and takes quite a while to build), but is straightforward.
-Instead of having an all-in-one tarball, you will have to download 2 different components.
+Instead of having an all-in-one tarball, you will have to download several different components.
 You can install more if you want build libc++, but these are not required.
 Obtain the following from http://releases.llvm.org/download.html.

 -   LLVM source code
 -   Clang source code
--   (optional, not recommended unless needed) libc++ source code
+-   libc++ source code
--   (optional, not recommended unless needed) libc++abi source code
+-   libc++abi source code
--   (optional, not recommended) compiler-rt source code
+-   compiler-rt source code
 -   (optional, not recommended) OpenMP source code

 Setting up the folders can be done automatically using the `setup-clang` script in `bin/tools` folder in sst-macro.
 Put all of downloaded tarballs in a folder, e.g. `clang-llvm`.
 Then run `setup-clang` in the directory.